Supervisor's Name: Ursula Stochaj

 Course number: PHGY 396 (Physiology)

-Project description (50-100 words suggested): The stress response is a critical factor for many diseases; it is also essential for the survival of harmful environmental conditions.
-Following stress, cells halt protein synthesis to reallocate energy while minimizing damage.
-This protective mechanism promotes cell survival and is linked to the formation of stress granules in the cytoplasm.
-Stress granules are transient and dynamic compartments that contain multiple mRNAs and proteins.
-The formation of stress granules requires cell signaling events; however, these events are not fully understood.
-It is therefore the aim of this project to identify novel signaling pathways that control stress granule biogenesis in mammalian cells.
+Project description (50-100 words suggested): The stress response is a critical factor for many diseases and pathologies, such as cancer and stroke.
+It is also essential for the survival of harmful environmental conditions.
+Upon stress, cells stop protein synthesis to reallocate energy to survival pathways.
+At the same time, repair processes are initiated to minimize stress-induced damage.
+These protective mechanisms are linked to changes in cell signaling.
+It is the aim of this project to identify and characterize novel signaling pathways that control the stress response in mammalian cells.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

-Grading scheme (The final report must be worth at least 50% of final grade): Final report: 50%; Performance in the lab: 50%.
+Grading scheme (The final report must be worth at least 50% of final grade): Final written report: 50% ; Laboratory performance: 50%